cockroachdb/docs/v1.1/architecture/distribution-layer.md

 #### Meta Ranges

-The locations of all ranges in your cluster are stored in a two-level index at the beginning of your key-space, known as meta ranges, where the first level (`meta1`) addresses the second, and the second (`meta2`) addresses data in the cluster.
-Importantly, every node has information on where to locate the `meta1` range (known as its Range Descriptor, detailed below), and the range is never split.
+The locations of all ranges in your cluster are stored in a two-level index at the beginning of your keyspace, known as *meta ranges*, which are split into two levels:

+- The first level (`meta1`) is a single range that has a keyspace representing all data in the cluster.
+Its individual keys represent larger ranges of your cluster's keys, and their values are the addresses of the replicas of the second-level meta ranges responsible for those keys.
+- The second level (`meta2`) represents the keyspace more granularly, and contains the addresses of the replicas responsible for smaller ranges of keys.
+However, because this set of data is likely much larger than a single range, it is distributed among many ranges (and therefore many nodes), which is why its addresses must be tracked by `meta1`.

+Meta ranges are treated mostly like normal ranges and are accessed and replicated just like other elements of your cluster's KV data, with the exception of never splitting the `meta1` range.

+For this two-level indexing to work, though, every node keeps information on where to locate the `meta1` range.

+Nodes also cache values of the `meta2` ranges it has accessed before, which optimizes access of that data in the future.
+Whenever a node discovers that its `meta2` cache is invalid for a specific key, the cache is updated by performing a regular read on the `meta2` ranges.

-This meta range structure lets us address up to 4EB of user data by default: we can address 2^(18 + 18) = 2^36 ranges; each range addresses 2^26 B, and altogether we address 2^(36+26) B = 2^62 B = 4EB.
+This structure lets CockroachDB address up to 4EB of user data by default: we can address 2^(18 + 18) = 2^36 ranges; each range addresses 2^26 B, and altogether we address 2^(36+26) B = 2^62 B = 4EB.
 However, with larger range sizes, it's possible to expand this capacity even further.

-Meta ranges are treated mostly like normal ranges and are accessed and replicated just like other elements of your cluster's KV data.

-Each node caches values of the `meta2` range it has accessed before, which optimizes access of that data in the future.
-Whenever a node discovers that its `meta2` cache is invalid for a specific key, the cache is updated by performing a regular read on the `meta2` range.

 #### Table Data

-After the node's meta ranges is the KV data your cluster stores.
+Following the cluster's meta ranges is your table data, stored as KV pairs.

-This data is broken up into 64MiB sections of contiguous key-space known as ranges.
-This size represents a sweet spot for us between a size that's small enough to move quickly between nodes, but large enough to store a meaningfully contiguous set of data whose keys are more likely to be accessed together.
-These ranges are then shuffled around your cluster to ensure survivability.

-These ranges are replicated (in the aptly named Replication Layer), and have the addresses of each replica stored in the `meta2` range.
+- **Keys** are the table's indexed columns (e.g. your table's `PRIMARY KEY`)
+- **Values** are the non-indexed/stored columns (e.g. the rest of your table's columns)

 ### Using the Monolithic Sorted Map